bcw222/chromium-website/site/developers/design-documents/sync/model-api/index.md

 ### ApplyIncrementalSyncChanges

 This method is called whenever new changes have been downloaded from the server.
 These changes must be applied to the local model.
+See also [Sync Best Practices][SyncBestPractices] for more details.

 Here’s an example implementation of a type using `DataTypeStore`: